rkabdwal/multi-mcp-demo/README.md

 ## The User Journey: A Detailed Sequence

-The following diagram illustrates the complete, end-to-end flow of a user query that requires fetching data from the custom SQL MCP server.
-It shows the successful handshake, the agent's reasoning, the server-side processing, and the final response synthesis.
+The following diagram illustrates the complete, end-to-end flow of a user query.
+It shows how the agent's reasoning determines which MCP server (the custom SQL server or the `stdio`-based Azure server) to call.

 ```mermaid
 sequenceDiagram